 Ensure that you have a financial plan waiting for you.

-Before you quit your day job, you’ll need a business plan for your newly emerging freelance career.
+Before you quit your day job and go into freelance designing or online consulting, you’ll need a business plan for your newly emerging freelance career.
 This means exploring where you can find clients as well as both your projected income and expenses as a freelancer.

 Before you freelance, try to ensure that you will have a financial buffer so that you will be able to cope during times of financial pressure.
 As a freelancer, your income may be unpredictable.
 You may also have repairs or unexpected industry expenses to take care of.
 Added to this are unexpected personal expenses (such as a medical emergency).
 By creating a financial buffer, you will ensure that financial stressors or pressures don’t overwhelm you while you are finding your feet as a freelancer.